 Kilimanjaro Machame Route is a towering challenge.
 We have put over 1,000 people on the summit of Kilimanjaro and we are a world leader in offering quality, well run climbs up Kilimanjaro.
-We have amazing food, proper tents, our own properly staff on the ground to help you achieve your goal of standing on the roof of Africa.
-We favor the Lemosho and Machame routes.
-They give our teams the best possible acclimatization and chance of safely and successfully reaching the summit and Uhuru peak.
-Ian has climbed Kilimanjaro 23 times and will help you prepare and get ready for your Kilimanjaro climb.
+We have amazing food, proper tents, our own full time staff on the ground to help you achieve your goal of standing on the roof of Africa.
+We favor the Lemosho route which gives the best acclimatization.
+We recommend the Machame route for people who have been to altitude before and felt comfortable.
+Trust me you want the best possible acclimatization and chance of safely and successfully reaching the summit and Uhuru peak.
+Ian has climbed Kilimanjaro 27+ times and will help you prepare and get ready for your Kilimanjaro climb.
 Read our top 10 tips for climbing Kilimanjaro.
 Read the Distances covered on the Machame route up Kilimanjaro.
+Learn more.

 Kilimanjaro Machame route has become more popular over the past 10 years and we recommend the seven and eight day treks, giving you good acclimatization.
-We have 90% success on this route up Kilimanjaro.
+We have 85% success on this route up Kilimanjaro.
 The Machame Route is one of the more beautiful routes on the mountain, giving you exceptional views throughout your journey.
 As with the Lemosho route, the Machame is strictly camping accommodation, allowing the trekker scenic evenings looking out at the stars in this magical mountain environment.
-Check out our upcoming trips in 2017 & 2018 WATCH OUR PACKING VIDEO.
+Check out our upcoming trips in 2018 2019 or 2020 WATCH OUR PACKING VIDEO.
 Check out our summit night video on Kilimanjaro.

 On arrival in Kilimanjaro International Airport, you will be transferred straight to Arusha for our first night’s stay in Tanzania.
 After an early breakfast the next morning in Arusha, we will then head to the Machame Village, where we begin trekking through the beautiful and lush rain forest towards the Machame Hut.
 CLICK HERE for our top 10 tips for a successful Kilimanjaro climb.